-The Schematic Design for the Acute Mental Health Inpatient Unit will be released and shared with stakeholders in August 2023.
-The Schematic Design for the Emergency Department is expected to be released in September 2023.
+The Schematic Design for the Acute Mental Health Inpatient Unit was released and shared with stakeholders in August 2023.
+The Schematic Design for the Emergency Department was finalised in October 2023.

 Will the current Emergency Department be moved or relocated?